ueber-devel/ueberzug/README.md

 - json: Command as json object
 - simple:
-  Key-value pairs seperated by a tab,
+  Key-value pairs separated by a tab,
-  pairs are also seperated by a tab
+  pairs are also separated by a tab
   **:warning: ONLY FOR TESTING!**
   Simple was never intended for the usage in production!
   It doesn't support paths containing tabs or line breaks